ObenaufLab/CaTCH/README.md

-# CaTCH 0.7.1
+# CaTCH 0.7.2

-Catch is available as a command-line tool and as a VBC Galaxy tool.
+Catch is available as a command-line tool for all, and as a VBC Galaxy tool for the members of the Vienna Biocenter.

 ## Input

 - One or multiple BAM files containing the CaTCH reads.
 Each BAM file can be multiplexed or a single sample.
-No alignment is needed.

-- In the case of multiplexed BAMs, a tab-delimited file containing a table matching the multiplexing tags to sample names must be provided for *each* BAM file.
+- In the case of multiplexed BAMs, each BAM file must be demultiplexed/counted *individually*.
+A tab-delimited file containing a table matching the multiplexing tags to sample names must be provided for each BAM file.
 The table should contain 2 named columns: "Barcode" and "Sample", for the sample tag and sample name respectively.
-Demultiplexing tags can be a mix of different lengths, but the shorter ones must not be substrings of the longer ones.
+Demultiplexing tags can be a mix of different lengths, but the short ones must *not* be substrings of the longer ones.

 ```
 Barcode Sample